-- > afford buildings and their occupants protection from exposure to a bush fire. - > provide for a defendable space to be located around buildings and infrastructure, including road reserves. - > provide appropriate separation between a hazard and buildings which, in combination with other measures, prevent the likely fire spread to buildings. - > ensure that appropriate operational access and egress for emergency service personnel and occupants is available.
+- > afford buildings and their occupants protection from exposure to a bush fire. - > provide for a defendable space to be located around buildings and infrastructure, including road reserves. - > provide appropriate separation between a hazard and buildings which, in combination with other measures, reduce the likelihood of fire spread to buildings. - > ensure that appropriate operational access and egress for emergency service personnel and occupants is available.